Magellan expedition: Background

 Historians speculate that, beginning in 1514, Magellan repeatedly petitioned King Manuel I of Portugal to fund an expedition to the Moluccas, though records are unclear.
 It is known that Manuel repeatedly denied Magellan's requests for a token increase to his pay, and that in late 1515 or early 1516, Manuel granted Magellan's request to be allowed to serve another master.
 Around this time, Magellan met the cosmographer Rui Faleiro, another Portuguese subject nursing resentment towards Manuel.
 The two men acted as partners in planning a voyage to the Moluccas which they would propose to the king of Spain.
 Magellan relocated to Seville, Spain in 1517, with Faleiro following two months later.

 On arrival in Seville, Magellan contacted Juan de Aranda, factor of the Casa de Contratación.
-Following the arrival of his partner Rui Faleiro, and with the support of Aranda, they presented their project to the king Charles I of Castile and Aragon (future Holy Roman Emperor Charles V).
+Following the arrival of his partner Rui Faleiro, and with the support of Aranda, they presented their project to the king Charles I of Spain (future Holy Roman Emperor Charles V).
 Magellan's project, if successful, would realise Columbus' plan of a spice route by sailing west without damaging relations with the Portuguese.
 The idea was in tune with the times and had already been discussed after Balboa's discovery of the Pacific.
-On 22 March 1518, the king named Magellan and Faleiro captains so that they could travel in search of the Spice Islands in July.
-He raised them to the rank of Commander of the Order of Santiago.
+On 22 March 1518, the king named Magellan and Faleiro captains general.
+He also raised them to the rank of Commander of the Order of Santiago.
 They reached an agreement with King Charles which granted them, among other things: